Chapter 8: Missions

 Find rest in strong arms bending, and happy graceful eaves.”

-Rebekah stood.
+Rebekah smiled at Charles and thanked him for his heartwarming words.
+Then She bowed her head and all became quiet.
 “Father, give us wisdom, grant us insight and peace as we oppose evil in the name of J’shua Ha Mashiach.”

 “So it shall be,” the others replied.

 She sat leaning in.
-“We all sin, but those serving darkness are masters of these behaviors.”
+“We all sin, but those serving darkness become masters of these.”

-Raising her hands, she looked up.
-“We’ve been protected by these tall pines, just as we will by J’shua’s angels.
+She looked up.
+“We’ve been protected by these tall trees, just as we will be by J’shua’s angels.
 We shall pray in the spirit for both the good and the evil.
-The good shall be bolstered in their faith, strengthened in their times of trial, and aided in their most desperate hours.
-Our prayers for the evil will cause them to displease their masters and undermine their foul practices.
+The good shall be bolstered in their faith, strengthened in times of trial, and aided by angels in their most desperate hours.
+Our prayers for the evil may cause them to displease their masters and allow J’shua to undermine their foul practices.
 And, if they hear J’shua, he will lead them to the God of Truth.
 But, before we can cleanse those places used by the Serpent, we must find them.”
 She unrolled a map of Freislicht.

 Eugene pointed.
 “We’ve no one here.
 My family will move to Dunis Glen.”

 Rebekah nodded.
 “Now we have at least one family in each major town.
 Rescuing children,” she continued, “will slow the spread of corruption.
 The orphans must be saved.
 But we few won’t be enough.
 We’re a beginning.
 We must rebuild the circles.
 We must reopen the people’s eyes to the God of Truth, increasing our numbers to match the tasks ahead.
 They’ll teach their neighbors, so J’shua may work on their behalf.”

 “My daughters and I will spy,” Vincent Donitoro proclaimed.